DAISY Engraving Guidelines

 S2.
 Use latest Sibelius with Dolet plugin

-When the engraver needs to export the Sibelius file into MusicXML, it’s better to use the latest version of Sibelius and Dolet plugin (Sibelius 2023.x + Dolet 8 or later pair is highly recommended).
+When the engraver needs to export the Sibelius file into MusicXML, it’s better to use the latest version of Sibelius and the latest Dolet plugin (Sibelius 2023.x + Dolet 8 or later pair is highly recommended).
 This will enable the maximum amount and accuracy of musical elements’ export.

 S3.
 Use auxiliary plugins